findy-network/findy-network.github.io/content/en/blog/low-hanging-performance/index.md

 I suppose all of us programmers has heard of premature optimization:

-> “The real problem is that programmers have spent far too much time worrying
+> *The real problem is that programmers have spent far too much time worrying
 > about efficiency in the wrong places and at the wrong times; premature
-> optimization is the root of all evil (or at least most of it) in programming.”
+> optimization is the root of all evil (or at least most of it) in programming.*

-That's the full quote from The Art of Computer Programming, Donald Knuth.
-Like so many wisdoms they are child of their own time, and more importantly taken from their context, which, by the way, time and its current tools are part of.
+That's the full quote from *The Art of Computer Programming, Donald Knuth*.
+Like so many wisdoms they are child of their own time, and more importantly separated from their context, which, by the way, time and its current tools are part of.
+For example, usually the infamous quote is:

+> *premature optimization is the root of all evil in programming.*

-For example, if you are writing assembler don't optimize everything first iteration.
+if you are writing assembler don't optimize everything first iteration.
 However, if you learn to **think performance as your second nature it'll not ruin other quality attributes of your code, but opposite**.